 The sugar mills around the island are beautiful.
 Betty’s Hope is a fully restored sugar mill you can get up close to and photograph.

 Antigua’s sister island can be reached by catamaran from St Johns in approximately 90 minutes.
 Tour packages can also be arranged through the ferry service, Barbuda Express.

 Hotels in Antigua – Recommendations of places I have stayed as a solo traveller

-Bed and Breakfast – recommended bed and breakfast accommodation
+Bed and Breakfast – recommended bed and breakfast accommodation for solo travel

 Restaurants in Antigua – Places I have enjoyed dining solo at

 Gallery of Antigua – selection of photos from my solo travels to Antigua